 Watch out for more tasty treats coming your way too!
 Unsubscribe at any time.

+It is just incredible, and what makes it even more incredible is that it is such low effort for such high reward.
 You do not have to knead it at all.
 Not even once.
-It does all the hard work itself while you do quite literally nothing.
+Just a quick mix, then it does all the hard work itself while you do quite literally nothing.

-If you plan to be up early you can mix it up that morning.
-All it needs is 2 hours to do it's stuff but that time is all hands off.
-Or you can mix it up before you go to bed and leave it in the fridge all night for anything from 8 to 10 hours.
+If you plan to be up early, you can mix it up that morning.
+All it needs is 2 hours to do its stuff, but that time is all hands off.
+Or you can mix it up before you go to bed and leave it in the fridge all night.
+It's such a flexible recipe, which is a major part of its appeal.

-It is soft, crusty and chewy all at the same time and in all of the right places.
-Where the balls of dough conjoin it's super soft, the tops are slightly crusty and the underneath (my personal favourite part) is chewy and caramely.
+Once baked up to perfection, it's soft, chewy, sticky, and caramelized.
+Where the balls of dough conjoin, it's super pillowly and soft, the top is caramelized and crusty, and the underneath (my personal favourite part) is chewy, sticky, and caramely.

 If you choose to frost it then it gets over-the-top sticky and delicious.
 Like seriously irresistible.

-This No Knead Cinnamon Pull Apart Bread is absolutely made for sharing and enjoying with family and friends.
+This recipe is absolutely made for sharing and enjoying with family and friends.
+Put it down on the table and watch them turn into a pack of hungry wolves!

 Recipe